 - 1) Map out the story at a high level

-- What are the main sections and in what order should they appear?
+- What are the main points you want to make?
+In what order should they appear?
 Choose your storytelling structure (next slide)

 - 2) Add the plot points

 - Within each section, what messages will you need to convey to tell your whole story?

 - Write one sentence per line